nithish-sakthivel-1112/python-boto3/README.md

 # python-boto3

-Python-Boto3 - This repo has the codes of automating AWS services using Boto3 module.
+Hey everyone, welcome to my repo!!

+This Repo have the python scripts to provisoning the AWS resources using boto3 module